arthurmurtinho/mappa/docs/develop.md

 ## Developing the library
 **Develop your library within `src/main/java/`.** Set the `package` at the top of your file to your own group id and library name, all together.
 For instance, in the example library, the group id is `com.myDomain` and the library name is `myLibrary`.
-The package is then `com.myDomain.myLibrary`.
+The package is then `other.cbrutius.mappa`.
 These values will need to match the values input into your Gradle build file, `build.gradle.kts`.
 More on this in [Configuring the Gradle build file](#configuring-the-gradle-build-file).

 Intellij and Visual Studio Code will then direct you to move your code into nested folders, consistent with your package name.
-For instance, if the package is `com.myDomain.myLibrary`, the code will be in the folder structure `src/main/java/com/myDomain/myLibrary/`.
+For instance, if the package is `other.cbrutius.mappa`, the code will be in the folder structure `src/main/java/com/myDomain/myLibrary/`.

 If you would like to use Processing functionality in your library, you can do so by importing Processing core